rafael-tonello/Variables-and-Streams-Server-VSS/README.md

     [✔] Configuration system (to specify)
     [ ] UDP replay to server search
     [ ] Restfull and WebSocket API
-    [ ] Rename Controller to Business or Logic (to a \nalyze.
-Is tprevent confuse with MVC system) [✔] Create a logger library
+    [ ] Rename Controller to Business, Logic, core or core service (to analyze.
+It prevent confusing with MVC system) [✔] Create a logger library
     [✔] Create the configuration system (observable \ configuratiosystem) [ ] Paralel project (app server)